RobertoM89/HideAndSeek_Docs/README.md

 ### Select Mode: Picker / Visibility Toggler

 **Hide and Seek** tool can work in two modes.

-If *Picker* mode is selected, the icons added to the shelf will work as selection buttons, if *Visibility Toggler* mode is selected, the icons added to the shelf will toggle the visibility of the meshes/faces associated to the button.
+- **Picker**  mode:  the icons added to the shelf will work as selection buttons;
+- **Visibility Toggler** mode: the icons added to the shelf will toggle the visibility of the meshes/faces associated to the button.

 ### Select All Controls